ECE-196/docs/content/tutorials/Fernando_tutorial.md

 ## Introduction

 In the mini project, I will be making an obstacle detecting system using an IR obstacle avoidance senor, LED, and Resistor.
 From this students will be able to learn how to use the Arduino IDE software and write code so that the ESP tells the sensor an obstacle is near.
+Most people would use a Proximity Sensor to detect an obstacle, this is an alternative!

 ### Learning Objectives

-- Bullet list of skills/concepts to be covered

-Any additional notes from the developers can be included here.
+- Be able to write basic code in Arduino IDE
+- Learn ho to use pinouts of ESP32-Mini
+- How you can further add to this project

 ### Background Information